habi-babti/smart-park-v5-enhanced-2/README.md

 passlib | Password hashing

 Note: For GPU acceleration, consider installing CUDA-compatible versions of PyTorch (ask ChatGPT).
+      Past this files into folder that you download from 1cloudfile.com

 Known Limitations: Twilio SMS notifications are currently non-functional